lostineverland/cligpt/README.md

 I also want them to learn about the interaction, context really matters, this is not like a search engine.
 With this in mind, multi-line inputs encourages a more thorough and thought-out prompt.

 On the history or consumption side, they can use Obsidian, Logseq or any markdown reader to lookup their past queries and organize their thoughts around the topic.
+Though, this aims to optimize consumption with Obsidian.

 ### Why not a plug-in

 A plug-in may still happen, but I wanted an MVP.
 After all, I don't really know that they will use it.
 Also, I'm a SublimeText user, so I would create a plug-in only for sublime, which is not the most popular choice.
+What I should make is an Obsidian plug-in, but there are already plenty of those.
+Again, this is just an MVP.

 ## Installation